Clive Sarstedt: Early life

-Eden Kane (born; Richard Graham Sarstedt, 29 March 1940, in New Delhi, British India) a teen idol, who topped the UK Singles Chart in 1961, with "Well I Ask You".
+Sarstedt was born in Ajmer, British India, now in Rajasthan, to parents who were British civil servants working there during the Second World War.
+Both had trained as classical musicians.
+After Indian independence from Britain in 1947, they remained in India and managed a tea plantation, and their sons went to school there.
+In 1954, Sarstedt's father died, and the family moved to Britain, settling in south London.

-Peter Sarstedt (born Peter Eardley Sarstedt, 10 December 1941 Delhi, British India; died 8 January 2017 Sussex, England) best known for writing and performing the single "Where Do You Go To (My Lovely)?", which topped the UK Singles Chart in 1969.
+Sarstedt was the youngest brother of Peter Sarstedt and Eden Kane and with them formed a skiffle group, the Fabulous Five.

 Career

 Sarstedt appeared on many live music shows including Top of The Pops.
 He initially recorded under the names "Wes Sands" (recorded by his manager, Joe Meek) and "Clive Sands".
 He joined The Deejays in Sweden in 1966 and 1967.
 They had two big hits on "Tio i Topp" in Sweden: "Dum Dum (Marble Breaks And Iron Bends)" and "Baby Talk".
 He finally had a hit in 1976, with a cover version of the Hoagy Carmichael penned song, "My Resistance Is Low", using his middle name and billed as Robin Sarstedt.
 It reached Number 3 in the UK Singles Chart.

 Without other chart success, he remained a British one-hit wonder.
 However, in the Benelux countries he hit the charts later in 1976 with his version of "Let's Fall in Love", a song written by Harold Arlen and Ted Koehler and published in 1933, thus prolonging his short chart career there.